wandb/docs/docs/guides/model_registry/automation.md

 * Only W&B Admins can create, edit, or delete a secret.
 * Secrets are available if you use:
   * W&B SaaS public cloud; or
-  * W&B Server in an Azure or GCS deployment (secrets to be stored in a W&B instance of the cloud provider's respective secrets manager)
+  * W&B Server in an Azure or GCP deployment (secrets to be stored in a W&B instance of the cloud provider's respective secrets manager)
 * Skip this section if the external server you send HTTP POST requests to does not use secrets.

 Connect with your W&B account team to discuss how you can use secrets in W&B if you are on a deployment type or environment not listed above.